 Every marketer knows that there's no such thing as a homogenous audience.
 Every customer is different, and they need to be targeted in different ways.
 There are plenty of ways of dividing up a target market, and most companies have set personas based on the interests and demographics of potential consumers.

-However, you can also divide customers up by behaviour.
-On a basic level, most consumers fit into one of five categories.
+However, you can also divide customers up by behavior.
+On a basic level, most consumers fit into one of nine categories.
 Each of these responds well to different marketing strategies, and considering your personas in this manner could help you unlock new audiences.